BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Keep in mind that not every possible attribute for these components will be present every time!
 Which means some possible attributes the game can process may not be listed in this tutorial yet.
 If you find one I missed, please let me know!

-Also, some of the attributes I included in these explanations contradict each other, and will not be found in the same instance of that effects component.
+, some of the attributes I included in these explanations contradict each other, and will not be found in the same instance of that effects component.
 I've generally pointed it out when this happens, but a good rule of thumb will be to look at examples of the same type of effect component you're editing, to know what attributes are usually included in them, and which are not.

 This section is likely going to be very long, but hopefully having explanations of what everything is makes it a bit less intimidating!
 These files can be a lot to look at, but the more you understand about them, the less daunting it'll be to edit them.

 Let's get into it!
 I'll start by explaining some common attributes you'll see in most effect components:

-#### A GUIDE TO COMMON EFFECT COMPONENT ATTRIBUTES
+#### A Guide to Common Effect Component Attributes

 #### Type: